Syllabus

 Course Kit

-Students will be required to purchase a kit at the USC bookstore for this course.
+Students will be required to purchase a custom kit from Sparkfun (link will be provided to students directly).
 This kit is created specifically for the course and must be purchased during the first week of class.
 Additional components will be provided by the instructor

 Required Videos